neilgee/genesischild/readme.txt

-this is a starter template for a Genesis Child Theme
+This is a starter template for a Genesis Child Theme